 In many cases, a paternity issue is addressed when the mother wants to secure child support payments.
 However, in some cases, the biological father files for paternity to validate a relationship with a child.

 During a divorce, both partners hire their own attorneys for representation.
 In many cases, this can keep the case from going to trial.
 Divorce attorneys can calculate and negotiate spousal support or divide marital property outside of the courtroom.
 This can spare you a tremendous amount of money, time, and emotional distress.
 The attorneys can also determine a plan for child support, visitation, and custody consistent with state laws.

 In most cases, child custody or support is settled during a divorce case.
-However, it’s still appropriate to hire a family lawyer when a child is born out of wedlock.
+However, it’s still appropriate to hire a Colorado Springs family attorney when a child is born out of wedlock.
 Additionally, child support and child custody may need to be re-calculated and renegotiated as family or financial situations change.

 During your initial consultation, we go over the specifics of your case and determine if we’re a good fit.
 This also helps you decide the next best steps to take for your case.
 Since the initial consultation is free and confidential, you risk nothing but have so much to gain.
 Schedule your consultation now by calling (719) 421-7141.